 How mice got into this house in Chattanooga

-Mouse damage to a car's electrical system
+Mouse damage to the wiring of a car

 Please contact us to learn more about our non-chemical mouse-control services in the Chattanooga, Tennessee metropolitan area.
 We look forward to your call.